jerpint/cnn-cheatsheet/README.md

-# Cnn Cheatsheet
+# CNN Cheatsheet
-animations for visualizing operations in CNNs
+Animations for visualizing operations in CNNs.
+All animations were done using the 3blue1brown's manim library.
+Check out the [code](https://github.com/jerpint/manim) to reproduce the images.

 # 1D Convolution